-The new requirements will not apply to registered Investment Advisers, since a registered Investment Adviser is not a "financial institution" within the meaning of the existing Treasury Department AML regulations.3 Therefore, an adviser will not be required to identify and verify the beneficial owners of a legal entity investing in a private equity or hedge fund that the adviser operates or advises.
+The new CDD requirements will be binding on "covered financial institutions," a term encompassing financial entities currently subject to industryspecific AML regulations, for example, banks and other depository institutions; brokers or dealers in securities, mutual funds, futures commission merchants; and introducing brokers in commodities.
+The new requirements will not apply to registered investment advisers, since a registered investment adviser is not a "financial institution" within the meaning of the existing Treasury Department AML regulations.
+Therefore, an adviser will not be required to identify and verify the beneficial owners of a legal entity investing in a private equity or hedge fund that the adviser operates or advises.
 However, if such a fund opens an account with a covered financial institution, the institution will be required to identify and verify the identity of a control person of that fund, as discussed below.